phpMussel/phpMussel/_docs/readme.en.md

 /vault/cache/ | Cache directory (for temporary data).
 /vault/cache/.htaccess | A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
 /vault/cli.php | CLI handler.
+/vault/config.ini.RenameMe | Configuration file; Contains all the configuration options of phpMussel, telling it what to do and how to operate correctly (rename to activate).
 /vault/config.php | Configuration handler.
 /vault/functions.php | Functions file (essential).
 /vault/greylist.csv | CSV of greylisted signatures indicating to phpMussel which signatures it should be ignoring (file automatically recreated if deleted).